-103. CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on the right to health.
-At its forty-third session in January/February 2009, CEDAW took full advantage of being located in Geneva to strengthen its cooperation with other United Nations human rights mechanisms and met with the Special Rapporteurs on violence against women and the right to health as well as the Independent Expert on the situation of human rights in Haiti who provided information on Haiti and whose report was considered by the Committee during the session.
-CRC has interacted with many special procedure mandate holders.
+110. CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on the right to health.
+At its forty-third session in January/February 2009, CEDAW took full advantage of being located in Geneva to strengthen its cooperation with other United Nations human rights mechanisms and met with the Special Rapporteurs on violence against women, its causes and consequences, and the right of everyone to the enjoyment of the highest attainable standard of physical and mental health as well as the independent expert on the situation of human rights in Haiti who provided information on Haiti and whose report was considered by the Committee during the session.
+At its most recent sessions in 2010 and 2011, CEDAW has met again with the Special Rapporteur on violence against women, and with the independent expert in the field of cultural rights and the Special Rapporteur on the human rights of internally displaced persons.

+111. CRC has interacted with many special procedure mandate holders.
 This interaction may be related to the reporting process, discussion days, general comments or other issues related to the Committee's work.
 Many rapporteurs have focused their thematic reports on children on the year 2009 or 2010, and have sought interaction in this context as well.
 More recently, there has been regular interaction with the Special Rapporteur on the sale of children, child prostitution and child pornography.
-The newly appointed Special Representative of the Secretary-General on violence against children has a close working relationship with the Committee, and the Special Representative of the Secretary-General on children in armed conflict also maintains regular contact with the Committee and met with the Committee during its fifty-second session.8 CMW has interacted, in particular, with the Special Rapporteur on the Human Rights of Migrants.
+The Special Representative of the Secretary-General on violence against children has a close working relationship with the Committee, and the Special Representative of the Secretary-General on children in armed conflict also maintains regular contact with the Committee and met with the Committee during its fifty-second session.
+CMW has interacted, in particular, with the Special Rapporteur on the Human Rights of Migrants.
 At its ninety-seventh session, held in October 2009, the Human Rights Committee appointed one of its members as a focal point to liaise with special procedures.